 3. Justification in the curriculum, relation to other subjects and to the profession

 This course is integrated into the subject of Software Engineering, Information Systems and Intelligent Systems and serves as a basis for the following courses:

-- Database Development.

-- Advanced Databases.
+- · Database Development. - Advanced Databases.

-- Administration of Databases.